revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > Option d)
 <details><summary> <b>Explanation</b> </summary>

-> The path() method of Derived class has implemented the path() method of Abstract class by just providing it `pass` statement in the method definition. `pass` is a null statement is python so, nothing is printed in the console [output screen].
+> The path() method of Derived class has implemented the path() method of Abstract class by just providing it `pass` statement in the method definition. `pass` is a null statement in python so, nothing is printed in the console [output screen].
   </details>
 </details>